raul23/pyebooktools/README.rst

     search in files is implemented).

   The `find`_ subcommand from the ``ebooktools.py`` script uses this module.
+- ``organize_ebooks.py`` is used to automatically organize folders with potentially huge amounts of unorganized ebooks.
+This is done by renaming the files with proper names and moving them to other folders:

+    * By default it `searches`_ the supplied ebook files for `ISBNs`_, downloads the book metadata (author, title, series, publication date, etc.) from online sources like Goodreads, Amazon and Google Books and renames the files according to a specified template.
+    * If no ISBN is found, the script can optionally search for the ebooks online by their title and author, which are extracted from the filename or file metadata.

 - ``rename_calibre_library.py`` traverses a calibre library folder, renames all the book files in it by reading their metadata from calibre's ``metadata.opf`` files.
 Then the book files are either moved or symlinked